jonasf/jonasf.github.io/_drafts/raspberry-pi-os-installation.markdown

 ###Step by step guide:

 1\.
-Download the Raspberry Pi OS of you choice.
+Download the Raspberry Pi OS image of you choice.

 2\.
 Connect your SD card to your computer.
 I use the SD card reader in my laptop.